apitoolkit/apitoolkit-landing/README.md

 ### Callout Icon Keys

 We use [Font Awesome](https://fontawesome.com) icons for our callout component.
-In the Dashboard Guides, we use only the icon while in the SDK Guides, we use the icon and an accompanying text (e.g., `Tip`, `Warning`, etc.).
+In the Dashboard Guides, we use only the icon; in the SDK Guides, we use the icon and an accompanying text (e.g., `Tip`, `Warning`, etc.).

 **Format**: